Causal Multi-fidelity Surrogate Forward and Inverse Models for ICF Implosions: Introduction

+\end{itemize} \revone{Table 1 summarizes the distinctions between our proposed ML framework and recent work on neural operators and traditional BO based optimization methods.}

-Many inverse problems in ICF, such as drive and equation of state (EoS) estimation, can be solved using a small number of robust features, e.g. \cite{serino2025physics,bell2025learning}.
+\revone{To highlight our innovations, we examine a ICF inverse problem} in which the drive and equation of state (EoS) estimation, can be solved using a small number of robust features, e.g. \cite{serino2025physics,bell2025learning}.
 In our case, we consider the ICF capsule's deuterium-tritium (DT) interface as our feature of interest.
 To formulate a causal, dynamic, MF reduced-order surrogate for the map $T_r\mapsto \x$, in \Cref{sec:surrogate}, where $T_r(t)$ denotes the time-dependent radiation temperature drive and $\x(t):= (R_i(t),V_i(t))$ the interface's radius and velocity dynamics, we first formulate an embedding of DT interface dynamics from full rad-hydro simulations (see \Cref{sec:data} for rad-hydro code and data generation) as a parameterized ordinary differential equation (ODE) over interface radius and velocity.
 Physical insight provides a base parameterized ODE, and a causal NN model is then trained on LF simulation data to learn a parameterization or ``controller'' of this ODE as a function of temperature drive, resulting in a surrogate LF forward model that maps temperature drive to a 2D ODE that can be rapidly integrated numerically to estimate DT interface dynamics.
 A second causal NN is then trained to perform a residual correction of LF network output to an ODE parameterization of HF DT interface data.
 The causal MF forward surrogate consists of the composition of these two networks, which is demonstrated to achieve high accuracy in reproducing DT interface dynamics with small amounts of HF training data in \Cref{sec:forward}.